aws-actions/aws-codebuild-run-build/README.md

 ## Purpose

-GitHub Actions provides a powerful system of event-based workflows but the hosted job runners do have some restrictions that might limit how you can use GitHub Actions for your project.
+GitHub Actions provides a powerful system of event-based workflows but the hosted job runners have some restrictions that might limit how you can use GitHub Actions for your project.

 [AWS CodeBuild][codebuild] is an execution platform in the AWS cloud